 Combi Steam Ovens – the best of both worlds

-Combi Steam Ovens (or combination steam ovens), along with Steam Ovens, have caused a revolution in domestic kitchens over the past 5-10 years and have become one of the must-have appliances for cooks who are serious about healthy cooking and preparing quality delicious food.
+Combi Steam Ovens (or combination steam ovens), along with Steam Ovens, have caused a revolution in domestic kitchens over the past 5-10 years.
+They have become one of the must-have appliances for cooks who are serious about healthy cooking and preparing quality delicious food.

 We looked at the benefits of Steam Ovens here in our previous feature, yet combi steam ovens have notable benefits over standard steam ovens, depending on your circumstances.

 “Combi” is short for combination, as these ovens combine electric fan assisted (convection) and steam cooking.
 What are the advantages of the two?
 There are numerous advantages, actually, coming from each feature.
 Convection ovens cook faster than traditional ovens, which means faster food preparation (and lower energy use).
 They also tend to keep moisture in better than traditional ovens and cook more evenly.
 Steam ovens keep more nutrients in your food, keep its colour better, and eliminate the need for oil.
 Steaming also prevents cross-flavouring, so you can cook a salmon and a chocolate torte at the same time without getting a fishy dessert.

 Combi steam ovens therefore bring together the benefits of steam ovens and traditional electric fan assisted ovens.
-Whilst steam ovens are limited by the temperature of the cooking cavity – limiting their use for roasting and other high temperature cooking programmes – combi steam ovens allow cooking at high temperatures and combine this with the merits of steam cooking.
+Steam ovens are limited by the temperature of the cooking cavity – limiting their use for roasting and other high temperature cooking programmes.
+Combi steam ovens, on the other hand, allow cooking at high temperatures and combine this with the merits of steam cooking.

 In other words, combi steam ovens enable chefs to cook food with high heat and moisture control efficiency.
 At 100% relative humidity, you will be able to cook with high heat without burning or excessively drying out food products.
-The true benefit of a combi oven is it controls the humidity inside its chamber, maintaining exactly the desired atmosphere, reducing shrinkage and weight loss while also improving cook times and results.
+The true benefit of a combi oven is it controls the humidity inside its chamber.
+Thus, maintaining exactly the desired atmosphere, reducing shrinkage and weight loss while also improving cook times and results.

 So How Do Combi Steam Ovens Work?